he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Summoner.md

 ## In Downtime...

-You might attempt to learn more about the nature of your eidolon and delve deeper into the secrets of its magical tradition to [[Learn a Spell]], [[Craft]] magic items with your eidolon's help, or make allies using your social skills.
+You might attempt to learn more about the nature of your eidolon and delve deeper into the secrets of its magical tradition to [[DATABASE/action/Learn a Spell|Learn a Spell]], [[DATABASE/action/Craft|Craft]] magic items with your eidolon's help, or make allies using your social skills.

 ## You Might...